Trust Company (band): True Parallels and hiatus (2003–2006)

 Trust Company was scheduled to play at Ozzfest 2003 but was forced to back out by their label in order to work on their second album, True Parallels, which was belatedly released on March 22, 2005, after an 8–10 month delay.
 Several months prior to the album's release, original bassist Josh Moates left the group and was replaced by Walker Warren.
 Despite little promotion from their label, the album entered the Billboard album charts at No. 32, and has gone on to sell in excess of 200,000 copies.
 The first and only single from the album, "Stronger," made a moderate impact on mainstream rock radio.
 According to drummer Jason Singleton on the band's website message board, the second single may have been "The War is Over."

 In August 2005, the band decided to take a break and focus on side projects and spend some time at home.
 Soon after the break, Palmer and original bassist Josh Moates came together to form a new band called Amity Lane.
 The band released its debut album The Sound of Regret on October 31, 2006.
 In an interview with IndyConcerts.com following their show in Indianapolis on April 6, 2011, Kevin Palmer was quoted as saying the Amity Lane album was never intended to be released.
-The whole album was put up as just a fun side project and not even studio produced.
-Palmer went on to say he and Moates recorded the whole album on a computer.
+The whole album was just a fun side project and not even studio-produced.
+Palmer went on to say that he and Moates recorded the whole album on a computer.
 Jason Singleton played drums for several bands in Montgomery, including Arm in Arms, The Spicolis, and The Escape Frame.
 James Fukai reunited with his old band, Hematovore.